KrishokBondhu: A Retrieval-Augmented Voice-Based Agricultural Advisory Call Center for Bengali Farmers: Related Work

 Agricultural advisory systems have progressed from early rule‑based and vocabulary-driven approaches toward neural and multimodal architectures.
 FAO’s AGROVOC, a multilingual agricultural thesaurus, has long supported indexing and cross-lingual retrieval \cite{agrovoc2022}, but its controlled‑vocabulary approach struggles with expressive, free-form farmer queries lacking flexibility or semantic inference.

-More recently, neural QA systems tailored for agriculture have emerged.
+More recently, researchers have explored neural question-answering approaches specifically adapted for agricultural applications.
 The KisanQRS system trains deep models over Kisan Call Centre logs to map farmer queries to responses \cite{kakkar2021kishan}.
 However, dataset access is limited, and such systems often lack grounding in authoritative texts or visual evidence.
 Systems like AgroLLM extend this by integrating RAG to improve the relevance and correctness of responses using agricultural databases \cite{samuel2025agrollm}.

 To overcome hallucination and data sparsity, Retrieval-Augmented Generation (RAG) has become a dominant paradigm.
 By retrieving supporting context before generation, RAG grounds outputs in factual sources \cite{lewis2020retrieval, guu2020retrieval, izacard2021leveraging}.
 While RAG is already adopted in legal, medical, and code domains, its application in agriculture—especially in low-resource language contexts—remains underexplored.